startup-dreamer/LoanVista/frontend/README.md

 ## Future Work

-**NFT Recipt:** e plan to integrate a dynamic NFT receipt into the protocol, unlocking opportunities in the secondary market, such as derivatives and structured products.
+**NFT Recipt:** we plan to integrate a dynamic NFT receipt into the protocol, unlocking opportunities in the secondary market, such as derivatives and structured products.
 This will enhance the Klaytn Ecosystem.
 The contract is completed but not yet deployed or integrated; find it in the `contracts/src/archive` directory.

 **NFTs as Collateral:**